 5. Security Measures

 Photos contain personal data, so you should take precautions when sending them to ensure maximum security.
+Otherwise random strangers might get access to the private photo albums.

 Other security features like watermarking and disabling the right-click mouse function can also help protect your intellectual property as it makes unauthorized use of the images hard.